Enrollment for 2018-2019 is now open.

 - Providing graduates with basic tools, educational materials and direct experience to start practicing in their local community

 The course is presented using a combination of online collaboration and in-person events.
-We use GSuite to consolidate all of our online resources, classes, recordings, and project work.
+GSuite is used to consolidate all online resources, classes, recordings, and project work.
 Each student receives an individualized email address @ayurvedafirst.org for course-related communication and to access the online collaboration system.

 Our in-person events are structured to make the best use of all students’ time while maintaining high standards for quality education and training.
 Two mandatory, in-person events are included in this program.
-The Semester 2 final exam and internship orientation occur during the last few days of April and first week of May at the end of Semester 2.
+The Semester 2 final exam and internship orientation occur around the end of April to the beginning of May at the end of Semester 2.
 Additionally, the final certification exam occurs in the later half of July.
 Both events must be attended in full to successfully complete the course.

 The primary language of instruction is English (American). Āyurvedic technical terminology in Sanskrit is liberally mixed into spoken and written instructional materials whenever appropriate.
 This usage helps students become accustomed to the terms and provides confidence in usage.